WICG/client-hints-infrastructure/README.md

-At the same time, for features which are critical for content negotiation of navigation requests, browsers may choose to send them regardless of a server opt-in, in case it deems exposing that information as something that doesn't increase the passive fingerprinting area.
+At the same time, for features which are critical for content negotiation of navigation requests, browsers may choose to send them regardless of a server opt-in, in case it deems exposing that information as something that doesn't increase the passive fingerprinting surface.

 ## Privacy enhancing content negotiation???